© Picture credits to Marcel Strauss on Unsplash

 • The impact for us all and our civil democratic rights: In terms of democracy and public access, the OWI would democratize information access, enhancing transparency, and offering citizens choices in how they find information online.

-It could be a huge step towards equal, sustainable and fair digital markets.
-In my eyes the value of rethinking an open search infrastructure as public good goes far beyond building a search engine alternative.
-It's about reimagining our web infrastructure in a way that allows to realize the fundamental democratic right of information access and mobility in the digital age.
-Rethinking it as a public good, in a decentralised governance, is in my view an important experiment to build the foundations of a digital sphere and markets that preserve and not erode the civil democratic rights fought for by our ancestors.
+It could be a huge step towards more equal, sustainable and fair digital markets.
+In my eyes the value of rethinking an open search infrastructure as public good goes far beyond building a EU based search engine alternative.
+For me it's about reimagining our web infrastructure in a way that allows to realize and preserve the fundamental democratic right of information access and mobility in the digital age.
+Rethinking it as a public good, in a decentralised governance, is in my view an important experiment to build digital markets that preserve and strenghten - and not erode - the civil democratic rights fought for by our ancestors.

-Together, we can help cultivate a balanced, open and democratic internet ecosystem across Europe and ensure fair competition for generations to come - that's the mission of OSF, which of course everyone can help support - whether it's raising awareness of where our democratic civil rights are being violated in the digital sphere, or supporting our digital sovereignty by using European digital tools, or advocating for public investment in open digital infrastructure.
+Together, we can help cultivate a balanced, open and democratic internet ecosystem across Europe and ensure fair competition for generations to come - that's the mission of OSF and all other web search initiatives, which of course everyone can help support - whether it's raising awareness of where our democratic civil rights are being violated in the digital sphere, or supporting our digital sovereignty by using European digital tools, or advocating for public investment in open digital infrastructure.
 If you are interested in learning more, follow OSF on LinkedIn or contact them over their webpage OSF.

 Dr. Eva Bilhuber